Electron-hole coherence in core-shell nanowires with partial proximity induced superconductivity: ELECTRON-HOLE COHERENCE AND THE PROXIMITY EFFECT

+where $T$ denotes time ordering and $|0\rangle$ the Heisenberg ground state. $F(\bm{x})$ is also known as the anomalous Green's function \cite{BruusFlensberg}.

-Another fundamental reference in the field is a book chapter written by Deutscher and de Gennes \cite{DeGennesDeutcher}, published in 1969.
-There, the distinction between a clean and dirty juntion is made and the following simplified results presented for the spatial dependence of the order parameter.
-For a clean metal, where the mean free path $l_n$ therein is larger compared to the coherence length, $l_N > \xi_N$, the order parameter has the asymptotic form
+Another fundamental reference in the field is a book chapter written by Deutscher and de Gennes \cite{DeGennesDeutcher} where the distinction between a clean and dirty junction is made and the following simplified result presented for the spatial dependence of $F(\mathbf{x})$.
+For a clean metal, where the mean free path $l_N$ therein is larger compared to the coherence length, $l_N > \xi_N$, the asymptotic form is obtained

-where $\phi(\mathbf{x})$ is some slowly varying function.
-For the limiting case of the temperature being close to zero a result by Falk from 1963 \cite{Falk} is cited,
+where $\phi(\mathbf{x})$ is some slowly varying function, $k_B$ is the Boltzmann constant, $T$ denotes temperature and $v_F$ is the Fermi velocity.
+For the limiting case of the temperature being close to zero a result by Falk\cite{Falk} is cited,